Advocacy Board: Moot Court and Mock Trial

 Caribbean Hispanic and Latino Law Students Association (CHALLSA)

-At CHALLSA, we are dedicated to fostering a community of support, empowerment, and advocacy for our members.
-Our mission is to champion the academic, professional, and personal growth of Caribbean, Hispanic, and Latino law students.
-We strive to enrich the broader legal community by promoting diversity, understanding, and collaboration, while actively addressing the unique challenges and opportunities our members face.
+CHALLSA is dedicated to fostering a community of support, empowerment, and advocacy for its members.
+Its mission is to champion the academic, professional, and personal growth of Caribbean, Hispanic, and Latino law students.
+CHALLA strives to enrich the broader legal community by promoting diversity, understanding, and collaboration, while actively addressing the unique challenges and opportunities its members face.
 Through mentorship, networking, community engagement, and cultural celebration, CHALLSA commits to ensuring a holistic and inclusive law school experience for all.

 Christian Legal Society

-The Christian Legal Society is a newly reactivated student organization on Atlanta’s John Marshall Campus.
-We are a faith-based organization which encourages its members, and the legal community, to love the Lord.
-We also encourage students to seek to employ practices throughout their legal careers consistent with their Christian values.
+The Christian Legal Society is a faith-based organization which encourages its members, and the legal community, to love the Lord.
+The Christian Legal Society also encourages students to employ practices throughout their legal careers that are consistent with their Christian values.

 Corporate and Business Law Society (CBLS)

-The AJMLS Corporate Law Society (CBLS) is a collaborative student union dedicated to providing its members with the opportunity to gain insight in the field of corporate law.
-We strive to add value towards our members’ future legal careers by coordinating programs and networking opportunities that will familiarize them with the daily legal issues encountered by transactional attorneys and expose them to different types of complex transactional work.
-By providing a forum for students to learn about business law issues and practical guidance from experienced professionals, we can facilitate the expansion of our network in the corporate law community.
+The AJMLS Corporate Law Society (CBLS) is a collaborative student organization dedicated to providing its members with the opportunity to gain insight in the field of corporate law.
+CBLS strives to add value for its members’ by coordinating programs and networking opportunities that will familiarize them with the daily legal issues encountered by transactional attorneys and expose them to different types of transactional work.
+By providing a forum for students to learn about business law issues and receive practical guidance from experienced professionals, CBLS seeks to expand its network and impact in the corporate law community.

 Criminal Law Society (CLS)